Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

   A direct measurement of your
   cell population's geometric position.

+  It is the same definition
+  whether you have AML or
+  colorectal cancer or
+  triple-negative breast cancer.
+  The calculation differs by lineage.
+  The meaning is universal.

-STEP 3: SWITCH GENE PROFILE
+STEP 4: SWITCH GENE PROFILE
   I identify which specific genes — the ones that should be active in your cell's mature identity —